-Students complete and submit the Illness/Misadventure form available from the student office, teacher, KLA Leader of Learning and Assistant Principal (Learning).
+Students complete and submit the Illness/Misadventure form available from the student office, teacher, KLA Leader of Learning and Director of Curriculum.
 The student will be notified of the result of their appeal in writing.
 Where appropriate the zero mark will be altered accordingly.
 See the illness/misadventure appeal diagram of this process.
-Copies of this notification are lodged in the student's file, with the student's teacher and with the Assistant Principal (Learning).
+Copies of this notification are lodged in the student's file, with the student's teacher and with the Director of Curriculum.